diego-mercadoc/NBA/README.md

   - Streak impact (momentum adjusted)
   - Recent performance boost
   - Probability margin bonus

-## Recent Updates
-- Implemented data cutoff at October 18, 2022 for improved model stability
-- Enhanced feature engineering with interaction features
-- Added first half and first quarter predictions
-- Improved value rating calculations
-- Enhanced error handling and NaN value processing
-- Fixed prediction formatting to correctly display confidence values (e.g. "38.6%" instead of "3861.9%")
-- Improved rolling statistics handling for future games by using last available historical values
-- **XGBoost Early Stopping and Tuning Improvements:**
-  We have resolved previous errors by removing the unsupported `early_stopping_rounds` from the XGBoost constructor and instead passing it during the model fit.
-A manual parameter search using ParameterSampler and a fixed 80/20 train/validation split now ensures that XGBoost receives a valid, sequential eval_set for early stopping while preserving DataFrame feature names.
-Separate tuning is now performed for moneyline and totals models, with results stored under distinct keys ("xgboost_moneyline" and "xgboost_totals").
-This update resolves both the "unhashable type: 'numpy.ndarray'" error and the "Must have at least 1 validation dataset" error.
-- Simplified totals prediction system:
-  * Single XGBoost model with optimized hyperparameters
-  * Early stopping with validation set
-  * Enhanced feature engineering for better predictions
-  * Removed ensemble averaging to reduce complexity

 ## Development Roadmap
 1. **Data Quality & Storage** (In Progress)